-Retail audits, also called Store Visits or Store Inspections, drive higher compliance with brand standards at store level.
-They increase sales and profit margins, boost customer satisfaction and cut business risks.
+Retail audits, also called Store Visits or Store Inspections, drive higher compliance with store program and brand standards.
+They are part of the retail execution workflow and designed to increase sales and profit margins, boost customer satisfaction and cut business risks.

 Maybe you are starting a retail audit program from scratch.
-Maybe you have an existing program and are looking to improve or automate your checklist.
-Regardless of the circumstances, we have prepared a list of best-practices, intentionally high-level, to help retailers with this task.
+Maybe you have an existing program and are looking to improve or automate your process.

 What is a retail audit checklist?